 - Ruins of the Modern Age: Most cities are completely taken over by the Forest and are reduced to rubble, while only a few buildings still stand.
 This hits Toola especially hard, as she remembers how the city used to be.

-- Save The World Climax: The anime starts with a Fish out of Water exploring a new world and ends with saving the World Tree.
+- "Save the World" Climax: The anime starts with a Fish out of Water exploring a new world and ends with preventing a volcano from resetting everything.

 - Say My Name: "TOOOOLAAAA!!!"

 - Scenery Porn: The landscapes are positively beautiful, especially the overgrown ruined cities and volcanic eruption at the end.

 - Science Is Bad: While this seems to be the case, given what happened in the film's backstory, it is not really the case at all.